feng1991/MyPHP/README.md

 # dowmload_picture
 - This is a tool to download pictures in the given urls.
-- TO do: 1. use multi-threads.
-2. download pictures loaded by js.
+- TO do: 2. download pictures loaded by js.
 3. climb related url.
 4. create zip